 Stroll the BeltLine

 This 22-mile loop gets better every year, with art installations to find and Atlanta’s tree canopy to enjoy.
-The Beltline’s group bike tours are a great way for participant to finish a 3-hour course, pedalling through neighborhoods and nature they may never have visited before.
+The Beltline’s group bike tours are a great way for participants to finish a 3-hour course, pedaling through neighborhoods and nature they may never have visited before.
 Event details.

 Tour Atlanta Street Art

 You don’t need a docent to guide you through the Atlanta street art scene, which now boasts over 1000 murals (though you could learn a lot on one of these walking tours).
 Just hop on a bike, a skateboard, or lace up your sneaks to check out the artwork that is as inspiring as it is Insta-worthy.
 Event details.

 Atlanta’s skateparks are spread out, which means accessing one is relatively easy, no matter where you live.
 The Historic Fourth Ward Skatepark is often the site of free beginner skateboarding classes on the weekends (check the BeltLine’s website to find out when to go), and the Brook Run Skate Park in Dunwoody is the largest skatepark in Atlanta, and is surrounded by trees (and near trails for biking, walking, and running).

 Check Out Live Music with a Small Town Vibe